 Place the transponder in mode "C", altitude-reporting mode, and apply power to the transponder and to the digitizer.
 In some installations the digitizer will automatically be supplied power when the transponder is energized; in others, power to the digitizer may be through a separate circuit breaker.
 If power to the digitizer is provided directly from the aircraft's avionics buss, follow the power-up procedures recommended by the transponder manufacturer.
 All parallel outputs will be pulled low for a self-test (3 seconds) at power up, then assume the value for the present input pressure.
-Please note, a short warm-up time may affect the actual data enable time.
-At 0°C a 30 second period is required before the data will enable.

 In some installations, the transponder controls the digitizer by enabling and disabling its output.
 In other installations, the digitizer's output is not controlled by the transponder and is continuously enabled, (Digitizer pin 6 is grounded.)

-Serial Data:
+Serial Data

 The serial communication is fully automatic and transmission begins after the self-test is complete.
-Strobing (pin 6) the parallel data output of the digitizer will not affect the serial data transmission.
+"Strobing" or disabling (pin 6) the ICAO parallel altitude data output of the digitizer will not affect the serial data transmission.